MarieHouillon/FACILE-RS-actions/README.md

 # FACILE-RS

-This package contains a set of Python scripts which can be used to perform tasks around the archival and long term preservation of software repositories.
+This package (previously known as openCARP-CI) contains a set of Python scripts which can be used to perform tasks around the archival and long term preservation of software repositories.
 In particular, it can be used to:

 * create a release in GitLab using the GitLab API,
 * create a DataCite record based on codemeta files present in repositories,